7 Questions to keep paramedic students on track during simulation

 6. What are your patient's problems?

 Remember your good questions will lead to good answers.
-If the student that asks the question goes off track, remind them to just answer the question you asked.
+If the student that answers the question goes off track, remind them to just answer the question you asked.

 Join the discussion